top of page

 Global Classroom Summer Project

-Each week offers a new theme: living with the sea, crafting with nature, venturing into the forest, and discovering how everything connects.
-Our days flow from outdoor exploration to creative writing, art, and mindful reflection, guided by experienced Harmony facilitators, a marine biologist, and local conservationists, and craftspeople.
+Each week follows a different theme: living with the sea, crafting with nature, venturing into the forest, and discovering how everything connects.
+Days flow from outdoor exploration to creative writing, art, and mindful reflection.

 Ages: 9–14 years

-Fee: £450 per week (£1,800 total)
+Fee: $396 per week ($2,376.00 total)

-Early-bird £1,650 / 10% sibling discount
+Early-bird discount of 10% / 10% sibling discount

 A gentle introduction to Harmony’s worldschooling approach where learning grows from land, sea, and story.